Nanyang Technological University: Yunnan Garden Campus

-The campus grounds were originally donated by the Singapore Hokkien Association to Nanyang University.
-In 1981, the Nanyang University grounds were granted to the Nanyang Technological Institute, a newly formed English-medium engineering college.
-With the formation of the NTU through NTI's merger with the National Institute of Education (NIE), the grounds were then presented to the university.

 The former Nanyang University administration building was restored into the Chinese Heritage Centre and was gazetted as a national monument in 1998 – now overlooking the Yunnan Garden.
 As of 2019, the Yunnan Garden is undergoing major renovations that will be completed in 2021.
-However some of it has been partially opened to the public in early 2020 The Nanyang University Memorial and original Nanyang University Arch were also declared national monuments of Singapore in 1998.
-The NTU Art & Heritage Museum is an approved public museum under the National Heritage Board’s Approved Museum Scheme; benefactors who donate artworks and artefacts to NTU enjoy double tax deductions.
+However, some of it has been partially opened to the public in early 2020.
+The Nanyang University Memorial and original Nanyang University Arch were also declared national monuments of Singapore in 1998.
+The NTU Art & Heritage Museum is an approved public museum under the National Heritage Board's Approved Museum Scheme; benefactors who donate artworks and artefacts to NTU enjoy double tax deductions.
 There is a small lake between the Chinese Heritage Centre and Hall of Residence 4 called Nanyang Lake.
 Only members of NTU Anglers' Club permit holder, the fishing club at NTU, are allowed to fish in this lake.

 The campus also served as the Youth Olympic Village for the inaugural Youth Olympic Games in 2010.

-Novena Campus

-A third campus, Novena Campus, is situated close to LKCMedicine’s partner teaching hospital, Tan Tock Seng Hospital in downtown Novena for medical teaching and research at the Lee Kong Chian School of Medicine.
-The new 20-storey Clinical Sciences Building was completed in 2016.
-The CSB is home to LKCMedicine researchers, with the laboratories interconnected through collaborative spaces.

 Undergraduate halls

 NTU has 23 Halls of Residence for undergraduates, each with a capacity of between 500 and 659 residents.
-They accommodate 14,000 local and international students, with every freshman guaranteed a hostel room.
+They accommodate 12,000 local and international students, with every freshman guaranteed a hostel room.
 All halls are co-ed by floor or wing and offer single and double occupancy rooms.
 Double rooms are shared by residents of the same gender.
 Every hall has communal facilities like lounges, air-conditioned reading rooms, pantries and laundry rooms with washing machines and dryers.
 Presently, freshmen students will be guaranteed a room for two years.